 If you are a nonresident for tax purposes and your scholarship is provided by an entity outside the United States you do not owe tax to the U.S. on any part of your scholarship.
 Check with your scholarship provider to determine if you have any U.S. tax obligations on your scholarship from outside the U.S.

-The U.S. has negotiated tax treaties with several countries of the world.
-If you are a resident of a country that has a tax treaty with the U.S., you may be eligible to reduce or eliminate U.S. tax on your income.
+The U.S. has negotiated tax treaties with other countries around the world.
+If you are a resident of a country that has a tax treaty with the United States, you may be eligible to reduce or eliminate U.S. tax on your income.
 If you are eligible for a tax treaty benefit and wish to claim that benefit to reduce or eliminate tax withholding on your employment income, you must file Form 8233 with your employer every year.
-More tax treaty information, including the countries with which the U.S. has negotiated tax treaties, can be found here.
-Remember that if you claim a tax treaty benefit you must file a tax return for the year in which you claimed that benefit even if none of your income was taxed.
-Failure to file the tax return can cause the U.S. government to disallow your treaty benefit.

 Yes.
 All nonresidents must file a tax return for every year they are in the United States.
 The law requires U.S. employers to withhold a standard percentage of tax from each employee and to pay that tax to the U.S. government.
-Individuals must file a tax return at the end of each year to determine whether they owe additional taxes or to request a refund from the U.S. government if their employer deducted too much tax during the year.
+Individuals must file a tax return at the end of each year to determine whether they owe additional taxes, or to request a refund if their employer deducted too much tax.

 After the end of each calendar year, U.S. employers must provide Form W-2, "Wage and Tax Statement," to their employees to summarize the amount paid for work with that employer during the year.
 Your employer must also report on the Form W-2 how much tax was withheld from your paychecks and paid to the government on your behalf during the past year.
 You must receive Form W-2 from each U.S. employer for whom you worked during the year.
 You need the information from all your Forms W-2 to complete your annual tax return and must include a copy of each Form W-2 with your tax return.
 If you did not work in the United States during the year, or if all of your income was exempt under a tax treaty for which you signed up at the beginning of the year, you will not receive Form W-2.
 (See “What is Form 1042-S?” below).
 ISU distributes W-2 forms to its employees through Workday in mid January.
 Individuals employed by ISU during 2023, receive an e-mail when Forms W-2 are ready and can retrieve their 2023 Form W-2 from Workday as follows:

 Form 1042-S, "Foreign Person's U.S. Source Income Subject to Withholding," serves two purposes.
-You may receive Form 1042-S either because you:
+You may receive Form 1042-S because you either:

-• Earned income or had a scholarship exempt from U.S. tax under a treaty between your country of residence and the U.S.
+- earned income or had a scholarship exempt from U.S. tax under a treaty between your country of residence and the United States.

-If all your income for 2023 was earned as an employee, and you did not sign up for 2023 tax treaty benefits, you will receive Form W-2 instead of Form 1042-S.
+If all your income for the previous year was earned as an employee, and you did not sign up for that year’s tax treaty benefits, you will receive Form W-2 instead of Form 1042-S.

-Employers distribute Forms W-2 to each employee on or before January 31st.
+Employers send Form W-2 to each employee on or before January 31st.
 If you were employed by Iowa State University during 2023, your Form W-2 for 2023 will be available in Workday starting January 19, 2024.
 To access your 2023 Form W-2:

 If you were authorized to work off-campus during the year and have not received Form(s) W-2 from your off-campus employer(s) by February 1st, contact the employer(s) to request a copy.

-Schools and sponsors provide Form 1042-S by March 15th to those employees who signed up for tax treaty benefits and to students with taxable U.S.-source scholarships.
-ISU delivers Forms 1042-S electronically through the FNIS system to those who authorize the university to do so.
-If you received a taxable scholarship through ISU or enrolled for tax treaty benefits at ISU during 2023, you will receive an e-mail message with instructions to authorize electronic delivery of your Form 1042-S. If you do not authorize electronic delivery, your Form 1042-S will be mailed to the U.S. address in your Workday record.
+Schools and sponsors send Form 1042-S by March 15th to those employees who signed up for tax treaty benefits and to students with taxable U.S.-source scholarships.
+Iowa State delivers Forms 1042-S electronically through the FNIS system to those who authorize the university to do so.
+If you received a taxable scholarship through Iowa State or enrolled for tax treaty benefits at Iowa State during 2023, you will receive an email message with instructions to authorize electronic delivery of your Form 1042-S. If you do not authorize electronic delivery, your Form 1042-S will be mailed to the U.S. address in your Workday record.
 If all your income for 2023 was earned as an employee, and you did not sign up for 2023 tax treaty benefits, you will not receive Form 1042-S. Instead, print your Form W-2 from Workday.

 If you: